The Zero Waste Coffee Project

 From where and whom do you get all the cherries?

-Arrival of freshly harvested coffee cherries
+Arrival of freshly harvested coffee cherries.
+(Courtesy Ruben Sorto.)

 Besides from our own farms, there are currently about 2500 small coffee farmers who work with us.
 They are our partners in our upcycling effort, and their number is rising steadily.